rism-digital/muscat-guidelines/default/en/source_300.md

 - 25.5 (21.5) x 32 (28.5) cm
 - Different sizes

 For printed items, if desired you may enter the dimensions of the printed area.
-Use indications such as "printed area" or "plate mark."
+Use English indications such as "printed area" or "plate mark."
 Separate this measurement from the measurement of the source with a semicolon.
 If dimensions vary, measure the title page and the first page of music (including, when applicable, an indication of what was measured).